mc256/starlight/docs/newbie.md

     sudo sysctl -p
     ```

 🙌 That's it.
-Please obtain the IP address of this machine and run the following commands on the Edge server.
+Please obtain the IP address of this machine.

+---

 ## The "Edge"